t-iwamura/job-scraper/README.md

 # job-scraper
-Python package for scraping job events
+Python package for scraping information about Japanese companies.

 ## Overview

-This python package scrapes all the internships for an IT engineer from [外資就活ドットコム](https://gaishishukatsu.com/recruiting_info).
-Currently, only this website is supported, but I'll improve this package so that information in various websites can be scraped.
+This python package scrapes information about companies (e.g. available internship and basic information about companies) posted on [外資就活ドットコム](https://gaishishukatsu.com/).
+Currently, only this website is supported.

 ## Motivation

 I'm searching for a job.
 However, I'm a Ph.D student and have to do research too.
-I don't want to spend much time on job hunting.
-In order to decrease time for job hunting, I have decided to automate job events check by web scraping.
+I don't have much time for job hunting.
+In order to find companies good for me efficiently, I have decided to automate information gathering by web scraping.

 ## Prerequisites

-This package needs WebDriver for Google Chrome.
+This package needs Google Chrome.

 ### Windows